smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 5.4.4.
 Receiving an HLP packet that is "first"; or receiving an HLP packet that is "intermediate"; or receiving an HLP packet that is "terminating"
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 If any of these events happen in wait-remote state, consistency of data processing is broken.
-If implemented on Master, an error must e reported to the higher level protocol, and SAGDP transits to "idle" state.
+If implemented on Master, an error must be reported to the higher level protocol, and SAGDP transits to "idle" state.
 If implemented on Slave, system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.

 5.4.5.
 Receiving PID
 ''''''''''''''''''''